 The snowcapped peak in the center of frame is Whiteface Mountain, the fifth highest peak in New York.
 Near its base is Lake Placid, famous as the home of the 1980 Olympic Winter Games.
 There's an airport in town, but in order to drop in there I would have had to land in a 20+ knot direct crosswind.
 I chose nearby Adirondack Regional (SLK, Saranac Lake) instead where the wind was coming directly down the runway.
 Maybe next time.

 At Saranac Lake, I had a hearty lunch at Paula's Airport Cafe.
 Everyone at SLK was very friendly, making it worth a return visit.
-And it was good that I had a hearty lunch.
-My choices for the trip back home were between turbulent air or strong headwinds.
-I decided to splurge on 100LL and chose the latter.

 This photo is of Lower Saranac Lake and was taken a few minutes after departure from Adirondack Regional airport.
 There's a lot of water in the Adirondacks, but I found this lake to be particularly eye-catching.